 Then we learn about the Christmas Truce of 1914 through a cross-curricular media analysis unit.
 If you teach any Social Studies classes, this unit is great to use during the week leading up winter break.
 I have also used it in my English Language Arts classes.
 In this, Christmas Truce of 1914 Media Analysis Unit students learn about the historical World War 1 event called the “Christmas Truce of 1914”.
 This event took place between the British and German troops along the western front trenches in France.
 It is explained to students using a variety of media types: readings, videos, and songs.

 Have Some Fun

-This engaging Christmas Unit contains 6 different activities (reading comprehension, paragraph writing, class discussions, listening skills) that will help reinforce your students’ reading and writing skills.
+This engaging Christmas Unit contains 6 different activities (reading comprehension, paragraph writing, class discussions, and listening skills) that will help reinforce your students’ reading and writing skills.
 Students will learn about the historical background of Christmas traditions and prepare for a holiday-themed discussion about current Christmas customs. *This resource is focused on the North American commercial Christmas – this is not a religious unit.

 I also like to start my December classes with these Christmas Writing Prompts because they are a “no prep, just photocopy and go” lesson.
 When students use these interactive writing prompts they get to get up and stay moving.
-Students use the 8 different Christmas themed story prompts to get thinking creatively about what might happen in each scenario.
-Students move around the classroom to answer their classmates’ story writing prompts.
+Students use the 8 different Christmas-themed story prompts to get thinking creatively about what might happen in each scenario.
+Students move around the classroom to answer their classmates’ story-writing prompts.
 Set a very short kitchen timer or online timer and let students move around the room each day adding more to each story.
 Just before winter break, you can read them out loud as a class.